TouradGithub/combat/README.md

 # installation

  create database named combat
- insert the command sql in xammp or wammp
+ insert the command sql in xammp or wammp in database combat

  CREATE TABLE IF NOT EXISTS `Etudiants` (
   `id` smallint(5) unsigned NOT NULL AUTO_INCREMENT,